Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Experimental Results

-We have also investigated via violin plots in Fig. \ref{figviolin} (considering all 70 subjects individually as data points) whether the proposed ITR computed per subject (finding the optimal input distribution for each subject) differs significantly compared to conventional definition for the two different TIs using Beta dataset.
+We have also investigated via violin plots in Figs. \ref{figviolin} and \ref{figviolin2} (considering all 70 subjects in the Beta,and all 35 subjects in the Benchmark individually as data points, respectively) whether the proposed ITR computed per subject (estimating the channel transition statistics based on individual subject data and finding the optimal input distribution for each subject) differs significantly compared to conventional definition for the two different TIs using both datasets.
 There are two important observations about the performance of TIs as a function of observation window ($0.2,0.3,\dots,1$ seconds).
 First, customizing the input distribution can tremendously help with the experienced ITR as compared to conventional definition.
-Particularly, at shorter observation windows, the difference is quite significant for both TIs.
+Particularly, at shorter observation windows, the difference is quite significant for both TIs tested over both datasets.
 Second observation is that even though the two TIs seem to differ in performance, more so with shorter observation windows, using the conventional definition, their ITR performance do not show significant difference using the proposed ITR definition with input distribution optimized across all observation windows.
-To show that statistically, we have conducted right-tailed paired t-test with the alternative hypothesis being the mean of TRCA performance is greater than that of the SSCOR performance.
-With $95\%$ confidence interval, we have presented in Table 1 the corresponding critical as well as $p$ values.
+To show that statistically, using Beta dataset, we have conducted right-tailed paired $t$-test with the alternative hypothesis being the mean of TRCA performance is greater than that of the SSCOR performance.
+Using $95\%$ confidence interval, we have presented in Table 1 the corresponding critical as well as the associated $p$ values.
 As can be seen, lower critical value and higher $p$ values for the proposed ITR difference indicates the minor variation in the performance of TRCA and SSCOR algorithms.
 In addition, we have also conducted $f$-test to measure the variational difference of both algorithm's performances.
 As can be seen in Table 1, our $f$-statistic ($F(69,69)$) demonstrates (for all $T$ and $p \geq 0.041$) that the variational differences are not significant.
+To corroborate our visual aids and put our results into perspective, we have additionally charted the average ITR for both conventional and proposed definitions, as a function of window lengths $(T \in {0.4,0.5,0.6})$ in Fig. \ref{figTestPlot}, accompanied by their corresponding $p$-value thresholds of $*:10^{-2}, **:10^{-4}, ***:10^{-6}$.
+The outcomes of the experiment demonstrates that the proposed definition mitigates the performance variability across diverse subjects.
+Moreover, it attenuates the significance of the mean performance disparity between the two TIs, namely SSCOR and TRCA.